 - Tamari.
 Or soy sauce.
 To add salt and umami.

 - Honey.
-To bring out the natural sweetness of the orange and help to balance all of the other flavors.
 You can use Agave nectar in its place to make this recipe vegan.

 If you’re new to tofu, you may be confused by all the seemingly similar options.
 Extra-firm is my favorite type for getting a crispy finish.
 You can also use firm in a pinch, but you may have a little more trouble handling it.